kmandalas/spring-mongodb-graphlookup/README.md

 ./docker-compose up
 ```

-# Additional
+# Additional information
 TODO

 ## Create View
-To be executed once-off:
+In case you want to create views, an example is given below (to be executed once-off):
 ```
 db.createView("treeView", "node", [
 {
  $graphLookup: {
     from: "node",
-    startWith: "$nodeId",
+    startWith: "$masterId",
-    connectFromField: "nodeId",
+    connectFromField: "masterId",
     connectToField: "parentId",
     maxDepth: 0,
     as: "children"